 All awards of stock options, RSUs and PSUs to our named executives were granted pursuant to our 2018 Incentive Plan.
 The vesting provisions of our PSUs are set forth above on pages 63-64 of this Proxy Statement.
 Options vest and become exercisable in equal installments on or about the anniversary date in each of the four years following the date of grant, subject to continued employment.
 RSUs generally vest in installments on or about the anniversary date in each of the four years following the date of grant, subject to continued employment.
 The installments are generally equivalent in amount.
-Furthermore, 793 of the RSUs reflected in the table granted to Mr. Johst on February 22, 2019 vest in equal installments on or about the anniversary date in each of the closing price of our common stock on the date of grant.
+Furthermore, 793 of the RSUs reflected in the table granted to Mr. Johst on February 22, 2019 vest in equal installments on or about the anniversary date in each of the two years following the date of grant.
+The exercise price of stock options is equal to the closing price of our common stock on the date of grant.
 Equity awards granted to our named executives in 2019 also include full career retirement vesting provisions, as described further on page 63 of this Proxy Statement.
 All grants of non-equity incentive plan awards have been made pursuant to our EICP plan.